 Coulombs law suggests that the repulsive force between such objects should easily

-overpower a week polarizing force in almost any situation.
+overpower a weak polarizing force in almost any situation.

 This can be easily demonstrated as follows: Run a plastic comb through your hair or across